pythonindia/inpycon-blog/content/blog/2023/announcing-devsprints.md

 ## When and Where?

-**After the conference, we will be organizing DevSprints on 3rd October 2023.
+**After the conference, we will be organizing DevSprints on 2nd October 2023.
 The DevSprints will be held at [Phenom People Pvt Ltd, Whitefield, Kondapur.](https://goo.gl/maps/hmHBapTF6bMNJWWx5)**

-The timings for the DevSprints will be from 10:00 AM to 5:00 PM.
+The timings for the DevSprints will be from 09:00 AM to 5:00 PM.

 ### How to participate?

-You do not need any additional tickets to participate in the DevSprints.
-If you have purchased a conference ticket, you can attend the DevSprints as well.
-However the capacity of the venue is limited, so we will be sharing a form to register for the DevSprints.
+You do not need any additional tickets to participate in the Devsprints.
+Any person with a valid Conference ticket is free to attend devsprints.
+However, the capacity of the venue is limited, up to a maximum of 200 participants.
+Entry will be permitted on a first come first serve basis at the Venue.

 ## Looking for new Contributors for your project?